susiemartin/PheCode_mapping/README.md

-# PheCode mapping: Convert PheCodes to ICD-10 codes, and vice versa, and identify exclusion codes
+# PheCode mapping: Convert PheCodes to ICD-10 codes, and vice versa, and extract corresponding exclusion codes

 R scripts and resources to:
 - Convert list of PheCodes to ICD-10 codes, and vice versa